mikemaccana/agave/README.md

     2

-##### .getPath(path)
+##### .getPath(*path*)

 Provided with either a '/' separated path, or an array of keys, get the value of the nested keys in the object.
-If any of the keys are missing, return undefined.
+If any of the keys are missing, return *undefined*.
 This is very useful for useful for checking JSON API responses where something useful is buried deep inside an object.
 Eg, the following code:

     mockObject.getPath('/baz/zar/zog')